UnitTestBot/ksmt/docs/getting-started.md

 ### Solver unsat cores

-If the asserted SMT formula is unsatisfiable we can extract the unsat core.
+If the asserted SMT formula is unsatisfiable, we can extract the [unsat core](https://en.wikipedia.org/wiki/Unsatisfiable_core).
 The unsat core is a subset of inconsistent assertions and assumptions.

 ```kotlin